b-kolar/JRC_seeker-archived-v1-/README.md

 1. Merge IM regions that are separated by 200bp
 2. If small IM regions are within two larger regions, classify as the state of the earlier large region
-3. If two IM regions are separated by a 400bp region that has less than two CpGs, merge these IM regions
+3. If two IM regions are separated by a region that has less than one CpG, merge these IM regions
 4. If IM region is classified wrongly, re-classify
 5. Merge IM regions that are separated by 200bp (again)
 6. If a state <=600bp is within two IM states that have higher cpg density, merge